seohyeonlee2020/p-ollution/README.md

-# p-ollution: Air Pollution and Public Health Outcomes
+# p-ollution: How Does Air Pollution Impact Public Health?

 Project Goals: